-Since the relative entropy $S(\psi(\eta,\theta) || \psi_\mathrm{ave})$ is always non-negative, the marginal information density $i[\eta,F]$ is also non-negative, indicating that it is an information measure of ring $\psi(\eta)$ given circularly symmetric encoding $F$.
+Since the relative entropy $S(\rho(\eta,\theta) || \rho_\mathrm{ave})$ is always non-negative, the marginal information density $i[\eta,F]$ is also non-negative, indicating that it is an information measure of ring $\rho(\eta)$ given circularly symmetric encoding $F$.
 We note that the marginal information density also plays an integral part in the results for the capacity of the classical amplitude-constrained additive white-Gaussian-noise (AWGN) channel by Smith~\cite{Smith1971} and the direct-detection photon channel by Shamai~\cite{Shamai1990}, particularly on the properties of the optimal input alphabet distribution.
 The set of attenuation-coefficients $\eta$ where $F$ is increasing is of particular importance for this second property.
 This set has been called the \emph{points of increase (POI)} (e.g.~\cite{smith_1969information,Smith1971,Shamai1995}) and \emph{support} (e.g.~\cite{Dytso2019,Yagli2019}) of the encoding in the literature, depending on whether the encoding is defined as a cumulative distribution function or a probability distribution over the attenuation-coefficients. \begin{definition} Given a probability distribution on $[0,1]$ and its cdf $G(\eta):= \mathrm{Pr}[x \leq \eta]$.
-The \emph{support} of the distribution is defined as the smallest closed set $\mathcal{I}_F = \{\eta\in[0,1]$ such that $\mathrm{Pr}[\mathcal{S}]=1$.
+The \emph{support} of the distribution is defined as the smallest closed set $\mathcal{S} \subseteq [0,1]$ such that $\mathrm{Pr}[\mathcal{S}]=1$.
 A point $\eta \in \mathcal{S}$ is also called a \emph{point of increase} of the cdf $G$.
 We will call $\mathcal{I}_G$ the set of points of increase (equivalently, the support set of the probability distribution) the \emph{POI} of $G$.